shunchaowang/indecision-app/README.md

-# boilerplate-react
+# Indecision App based on React
-Boilerplate for react with webpack and babel
+Indecision app using react with webpack and babel